TheKingAde/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-fifth function -  searches a string for any of a set of bytes. sixth function - locates a substring. seventh function -  prints the chessboard
+fifth function -  searches a string for any of a set of bytes. sixth function - locates a substring. seventh function -  prints the chessboard eight function -  prints the sum of the two diagonals of a square matrix of integers.